SogYa/achievements/README.md

 # My achievements
 This repository will display all my development achievements.
-I understand active participation in hackathons and scientific conferences in the field of mobile development
+I'm taking part active participation in hackathons and scientific conferences in the field of mobile development

 ## More Tech 5.0
 https://moretech.vtb.ru